MicmacM/3DReconstructionNetworkFlow/README.md

 ![result of the reconstruction](assets/result3D.png)

+Note that the program only gives a 3D cloud of points.
+In order to get a mesh, an algorithm must be used, like generating it's $\alpha$-shape.
 ## Workspace description

 - The [`image_drawing.py`](Segmentation/image_drawing.py) file is a (very VERY) basic tkinter interface that allows one to select the object and background seeds used in the segmentation process